Dental Backup & Disaster Recovery Specialists

 🔒 Ransomware encrypts your server COVERED ✓

-🌪️ Severe weather destroys hardware COVERED ✓
+🌪️ Severe weather damages hardware COVERED ✓

-💥 Server crashes mid-day COVERED ✓
+💥 Server fails during business hours COVERED ✓

-🗑️ Staff accidentally deletes records COVERED ✓
+🗑️ Records are accidentally deleted COVERED ✓

 🔑 No tested backup plan in place AT RISK ✗